pragsmike/PromptCritical/docs/evo-population-bootstrapping.md

 ### Meta-Prompt Design

-You'll need at least two types of meta-prompts to start:
+You'll need at least one type of meta-prompt to start:
 -   **Incremental Improver**: `"Analyze the weaknesses of the following prompt and generate an improved, more robust version. {{OBJECT_PROMPT}}"`

+You might also include others for more diversity:
 -   **Variant Generator**: `"Generate 3 distinct alternative prompts that achieve the same core objective as the following prompt, but use different strategies or phrasing. {{OBJECT_PROMPT}}"`

 ### Potential Seed Object Prompt Structure

 Here's a starting template for a seed prompt focused on cleaning web pages.
+Because it contains `{{INPUT_TEXT}}`, it will be identified as an `:object-prompt` and will be included in `gen-0`.
 ```
 Task: Clean junk content from scraped web pages while preserving the main article text.